otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

       };

-      // TODO 5: Set the 'X-Cache' header to 'MISS' console.log(`Cache miss for key: ${key}`);
+      // TODO 5: Set the 'X-Cache' header to 'MISS'

+      // This is here for debugging purposes.
+Removve this line before you add, commit and push your changes to GitHub console.log(`Cache miss for key: ${key}`);

       return originalJson(body); // Call the original res.json method